vansteki/dotfiles/README.md

 my env files

-it should have:

-1.some dotfiles for configs & envs

-2.a setup script

-3.folders for different OS

-4.some handy daily development & test for scratches

 # Requirements

 1. Node.js & npm

 # Usage

-1. put or copy all your dotfiles into `dotfiles` folder
+1. put or copy all your dotfiles into `dotfiles/macos/` folder

 2. install this helper tool
     ```